gagolews/clustering-benchmarks/.devel/sphinx/weave/many-partitions.md

 # There Can Be Many Valid Partitions

-We believe that it is in the very spirit of unsupervised learning that in many cases, **there might be many equally valid/plausible/useful ways to partition a given dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).
+We believe that it is in the very spirit of unsupervised learning that, in many cases, **there might be many equally valid/plausible/useful ways to partition a given dataset** (see also {cite}`sdmc,LuxburgETAL2012:clustscienceart` for discussion).